williamouyang/okta.github.io/_source/_code/javascript/okta_sign-in_widget.md

 the Okta Sign-In Widget.
 Now that you've seen it in action, it's time to start configuring the widget for your specific needs.

-the Okta Sign-In Widget is fully customizable via CSS and JavaScript.
+The Okta Sign-In Widget is fully customizable via CSS and JavaScript.
-Stylistic customizations, changing the way that the widget looks, is done via CSS.
-Customization of widget features, the way that the widget works, and text labels for the widget are done via JavaScript.
+Stylistic customizations (how the widget looks) are done via CSS.
+Customizations of widget features (how the widget works), as well as text labels for the widget, are done via JavaScript.

 The sections below go into detail on how to customize the Okta Sign-In Widget using CSS and JavaScript.